Frequently Asked Questions

 Can I come and inspect the horse?

 Yes, we encourage it!
-Our trainer is very accessible, however, we do encourage you to make contact with Vardy Thoroughbreds first so we can make the appropriate arrangements.
+Our trainers are very accessible, however, we do encourage you to make contact with Vardy Thoroughbreds first so we can make the appropriate arrangements.

 What happens to my horse when it finishes racing?